EliahKagan/VidDraw/README.md

 width on a variety of browsers and operating systems in a variety of screen resolutions and display scalings.

-As above, I don't expect this to affect the program&rsquo;s help viewer or most other browsing scenarios, but it should still be investigated and fixed.
+As above, I don&rsquo;t expect this to affect the program&rsquo;s help viewer or most other browsing scenarios, but it should still be investigated and fixed.
 It suggests a design mistake on my part that, if left in place, may manifest in more situations after some seemingly unrelated future change.

 ### Menu items are cumbersome to access while drawing.